web2gram/web2gram/README.md

-Simple chat application with CherryPy based on https://gist.github.com/Lawouach/7698023
+Web to Telegram chat with CherryPy based on https://gist.github.com/Lawouach/7698023